CiscoSecurity/tr-05-serverless-cybercrime-tracker/README.md

 ## CTIM Mapping Specifics

-The CyberCrime Tracker API has a simple mapping.
-It is based on only one value of `message`.
+The CyberCrime Tracker API has simple mapping.
+It is based on `message` value as `disposition_name`.